0xkhaosoccured/LoggingFunc/README.md

 # LoggingFunc

 The library heading I wrote serves for convenient and beautiful logging of necessary information in your projects.
+Supports simple multithreading.

 # EXAMPLES